theabbie/suggest/README.md

 ## Example

-The Following Code snipet will help you understand how to use this.
+The Following Code snippet will help you understand how to use this.

 ```js
 var Suggest = require("node-suggest");